A cross-border market model with limited transmission capacities: Analysis of the active market dynamics

-Multidimensional reflecting Brownian motion has been extensively studied in the literature for various choices of reflection matrices, starting with the pioneering works \cite{HR81,VW85,W85,TW93}.
-We note, however, that the reflection matrix $R$ considered above is singular and does in particular not satisfy the completely-$\mathscr{S}$ property often encountered in the literature on reflecting Brownian motion as it ensures the semimartingale property for all times.
-For this reason, it is indeed important to set $Z(t) = (0,0)$ for all $t > \tau$ as the process $Z$ cannot be described anymore by the SDE in \eqref{def:reflSDE} on $(\tau, T]$.
-The existence and uniqueness of this process is shown in Proposition 2 of \cite{FR22}, relying on the results of \cite[Chapter 4]{T90}.
-In particular, the process $(Z, W, l)$ as defined above is a continuous semimartingale.
-In fact, Definiton \ref{def:SRBM} is a special case of the dual skew symmetry introduced in \cite{EFH21,FR22}, which requires the reflection vectors to point in opposite directions.
+Multidimensional reflecting Brownian motion has been extensively studied in the literature for various choices of reflection matrices, starting with the pioneering works \cite{HR81,VW85,W85,T90,TW93}.
+We note, however, that the reflection matrix $\mathcal{R}$ considered above is singular and does in particular not satisfy the completely-$\mathscr{S}$ property often encountered in the literature on reflecting Brownian motion as it allows a pathwise construction of SRBM by means of the Skorokhod map on $[0,\infty)$ and thus ensures the semimartingale property for all times.
+For $\mathcal{R}$ as defined above, this does not work anymore and it is indeed important to set $Z(t) = (0,0)$ for all $t > \tau$ for $Z$ to remain a semimartingale after time $\tau$.
+In fact, Definition \ref{CB:def:SRBM} is a special case of the dual skew symmetric SRBM introduced in \cite{EFH21,FR22}, which requires the reflection vectors to point in opposite directions.
+The existence and uniqueness of this process is shown in \cite[§4.2 and §4.3]{TW93}, cf.~also \cite[Proposition 2]{FR22}.
+In particular, it is known that the process $(Z,l)$ defined above is indeed a continuous semimartingale (cf.~\cite[Corollary 2]{W85}) and a strong Markov process (cf.~\cite[Theorem 4.3]{R06}).
+In the following, with a slight abuse of terminology, we will also refer to $Z$ itself as a sum-conserving SRBM with absorption associated with $W$.